jezcope/idcc17-library-carpentry/paper.md

 ## Getting Buy-in ##

+Many people, across all generations, have been unintentionally taught that computer skills are the preserve of a rare type of genius with only a chosen few able to conquer the machine, and that those outside this lucky few attempts to meddle will cause more harm than god.
+In addition,
-It can be difficult for staff to justify to line managers the value of taking time out of day-to-day activities for training in these skills.
+it can be difficult for staff to justify to line managers the value of taking time out of day-to-day activities for training in these skills.
-This is likely to be exacerbated for librarians, since software skills are traditionally held to be the preserve of systems librarians only, and not necessary for other colleagues.
+This is likely to be exacerbated for librarians, since software skills are traditionally expected of systems librarians only, and not necessary for other colleagues.

 Within the White Rose group of research libraries,